psembere/tooploox_classifier/README.md

  - Inception V3 with features from pool3:0 layer from Tensorflow + SVM

- The SVM are used from liblinear and libsvm libraries with Python wrappers
+ The SVM are used from liblinear and libsvm libraries with Python wrappers.

+ There is also used some data augmentation for inception features.<br />
+ There is generated over 10000 new images.